Beyond the classroom

 We are very proud to have an international ethos embedded in the school and to be working successfully with our partners in several countries including China, France and Japan.
 We strive to provide a learning experience that extends to the wider world and our continued involvement with our international school partners across the globe brings invaluable experience of other cultures, languages and histories.
 We are also able to facilitate study trips to these countries and also Germany, America, Holland, Jamaica and Switzerland.

 Students are encouraged to participate in a variety of celebrations of language and culture, including the annual Festival of Languages and Sport, Post 16 MFL Conference and KS2 celebration day.
-Our outstanding faculty offer teacher training events, helping to make SHS a centre of excellence for MFL teaching.
+Our outstanding faculty offers teacher training events, helping to make SHS a centre of excellence for MFL teaching.
 Additionally, we offer a range of extra-curricular and enrichment language courses which have included Japanese, Arabic, Russian, Polish and Dutch in recent years.
-Our Advanced Skills Teachers (ASTs) provide outreach to other schools and professional development opportunities for visiting teachers.
+Our Specialist Leaders in Education provide outreach to other schools and professional development opportunities for visiting teachers.

 Following a recent verification visit we are a Global Learning Programme (GLP) Expert School with effect from July 2016.